Terraform test improvements in 1.10 for everyday modules

 molecule/default/molecule.yml:

-# Many parameters omitted.
+---# Many parameters omitted.provisioner:name:ansibleinventory:group_vars:all:ansible_python_interpreter:/usr/bin/python3# More parameters omitted.

 Why you should use the Ansible set_fact module